The Luge Track

 There are actually two types of luge: natural track and artificial track.

 - In natural-track luge (naturbahn), the track is made of packed snow and ice.
-The slope on a natural luge track is no greater than 1.5 percent (about 1 degree), meaning that for every 100 feet of track, the maximum elevation change is 1.5 feet.
+The slope on a natural luge track is no greater than 1.5 percent (about 1 degree), meaning that for every 100 feet (30 meters) of track, the maximum elevation change is 1.5 feet.
 Speeds can reach up to 50 mph (80 kph).
 Anyone can make a natural luge track if he has enough snow to work with.

 - In artificial-track luge (kunstbahn), the track is steeper and has high-banked turns, with an average slope of 8 to 11 percent (about 5 to 6 degrees).
-Speeds on an artificial track can reach 90 mph (140 kph) -- American slider Tony Benshoof holds the Guinness record for fastest luge speed at 86.6 mph.
+Speeds on an artificial track can reach 90 mph (140 kph) or even more -- Austrian slider Manuel Pfister holds the world record for fastest luge speed at 95 mph (154 kph).

 Olympic luge is kunstbahn, and it's not for the meek.
 Two weeks before the start of the 1964 Innsbruck Games, a slider from the British luge team died on the luge track during a practice run.
 Crashing at 90 miles per hour (145 kilometers per hour) on an icy track can be very ugly, and luge athletes often face serious injuries if they come off the sled.
 In 2010, Georgian Nodar Kumaritashvili died while training for the Vancouver Olympics when he lost control of his sled.
 He flew off the track and into a metal pole.
 The types of artificial luge tracks used in the Olympics are tremendous structures that embody a lot of technology.
 There are fewer than two dozen artificial luge tracks in the world.

 An Olympic track is artificially refrigerated.
-The bobsled/luge course used in the 2002 Salt Lake City Games is a reinforced concrete track with evaporators buried in the concrete.
+The course is usually a reinforced concrete track with evaporators buried in the concrete.
 The evaporators cool the track to 12 degrees F (-11 C).
 The track is then sprayed with water to create the approximate 2-inch surface of ice.